w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 and if there are no contradictory results the block is approved and gossiped to other relay chain validators.
 Note the parablock after second checks is shown as a square with white background a yellow border enclosing a "P", and three white ticks (one for each second checker).
-Approved para-blocks are shown as yellow squares.
+Approved para-blocks are shown as yellow squares the become grey.

 ![parachain-approval-process](../assets/parachain-approval-process.png)